itschmid/privacyidea-container/README.md

 	docker build -t privacyidea .

-Now when docker-compose is used, run:
+Now, when docker-compose is used, run:

 	docker-compose up -d

 Next, a Mariadb container is deployed.
-The PrivacyIdea container is then started as soon as the database container is ready.
+The privacyIDEA container is then started as soon as the database container is ready.

-Now you can access the Privacyidea website via http://docker:5001 and log in with the password and username entered in the .env.
+Now you can access the privacyIDEA website via http://docker:5001 and log in with the password and username entered in the .env.

 ## Documentation

-How to set up privacyidea can be found in the official [documentation](https://privacyidea.readthedocs.io/en/latest/) of [PrivacyIDEA](https://www.privacyidea.org/)
+How to set up privacyIDEA can be found in the official [documentation](https://privacyidea.readthedocs.io/en/latest/) of [privacyIDEA](https://www.privacyidea.org/)

 ## License

-This repository, i.e. the building instructions for the container, is under MIT License.
+This repository, i.e. the building instructions for the container, is under [MIT License](LICENSE).